Healthdirect Free Australian health advice you can count on.

 Key facts

-• Hydromorphone is a potent opioid-based pain medicine that can only be prescribed by your doctor.
+• Hydromorphone is a strong opioid-based pain medicine that can only be prescribed by your doctor.

-• Hydromorphone is prescribed for the short-term relief of severe pain, where other pain-relief medicines have been ineffective or cannot be used.
+• Hydromorphone is prescribed for the short-term relief of severe pain, where other pain-relief medicines have not been effective or cannot be used.

-• Hydromorphone is not the same as morphine — it is much more potent.
-Take care not to confuse the two.
+• Hydromorphone is not the same as morphine — it is much more potent (stronger), so take care not to confuse the two.

 • Always take hydromorphone exactly as prescribed by your doctor.

-• Don’t stop taking hydromorphone suddenly since you may experience withdrawal effects.
+• Don’t stop taking hydromorphone suddenly, as you may experience withdrawal symptoms.

 What is hydromorphone?

-Hydromorphone is an opioid pain medicine available on prescription from your doctor.
-It is categorised as a 'potent' opioid.
+Hydromorphone is a strong opioid pain medicine available on prescription from your doctor.

 LOOKING FOR A MEDICINE? — See this list of medicines that contain hydromorphone to find out more about a specific medication.